MENU

 State Street® Energy Select Sector SPDR® ETF (XLE) Overview

 The State Street® Energy Select Sector SPDR® ETF (XLE) seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the Energy Select Sector Index.
-This benchmark offers an effective representation of the energy sector within the S&P 500, comprising companies classified under GICS as oil, gas & consumable fuels, and energy equipment & services.
+This modified market-cap-weighted index comprises energy companies from the S&P 500® Index, including those in oil, gas & consumable fuels, and energy equipment & services industries as defined by the Global Industry Classification Standard (GICS®).

 Industry and Thematic Landscape